Skip to main content

 The PCI DSS consists of six high-level areas of focus:

-To learn more about PCI compliance at Zendesk and how to implement your own compliance see the following articles:
+To learn more about PCI DSS compliance at Zendesk see the following articles:

-- Visit the Trust Center to request our Attestation of Compliance (AoC).
+Visit the Zendesk Trust Center to learn more about our Compliance Certifications and Memberships .

 Glossary of Terms